Skip to contents

 Note: This is the most up-to-date demo.
 Its version published in Imaging Neuroscience (2024) 2: 1–14 no longer applies since the v1.3.0 fixes made to the TFCE_vertex_analysis_mixed() function (see our updates page for details).

 The analysis will use surface data already extracted in R from a preprocessed subjects directory, which we make available so you do not need to preprocess a sample yourself.
-To obtain it, we had extracted cortical thickness (CT) data from a Hippunfold preprocessing directory of the Fink dataset (Fink et al. 2021).
+To obtain it, we had extracted thickness data from a Hippunfold preprocessing directory of the Fink dataset (Fink et al. 2021).

 #This will save the demo_data directory in a temporary directory (tempdir(), but you can change it to your own path)